orgua/shepherd_v2_planning/99_open_tasks.rst

       - allow to share tasks with additional PRU of BB Black
       - max out pins to target (general purpose for programming and io)
       - allow recording of PPS signal via PRU
+      - reduce or bundle pins to shepherd (or another way to make disassembly easier)
    - how does the recorder measure real power if only voltage before converter and current after converter is measured?
       - does replay / emulation "just" rely on voltage-DAC and target-current-draw measurement?
-   - switches: multi-pin, low leakage, high data-rate
+   - target-relays/switches : multi-pin, low leakage, high data-rate
-   - switches: power, low leakage
+   - power-switches: low leakage
-   - level-changer: high speed, low-power
+   - level-changer: high speed, low-power, possible combination with switch / programmable
-   - external (SMA) connector for PPS on Cape
-   - solid power-connector and possiblity to switch on/off
-- Capelet - System
-   - get rid of pin-headers for b2b-interconnect -> molex, flex cable, hirose ...
-   -
-- GPS Capelet
 - look for similar gps-module with external antenna support
-   - backup power (LiPo / Supercap)
-- target Capelet

 Software - PRUs
 ---------------

 - does BB AI with TI AM5729 offer more pins?
    - https://www.ti.com/product/AM5729
-- SPI, use dedicated hardware and not bit-banging
--

 Software - Python
 -----------------